Applied Case: The Prisoner's Dilemma

 The prisoner is always an extant agent inside a shared field.
 Their move does not just produce some number for a game theorist to write down.
 Their decision always changes the relation between agents, the future reachability of cooperation, the expectation structure, the resistance profile, and the kind of world the players are now helping build, including you, in real life.

-Defection may now be sold to us as rational because the toy hides almost everything defection damages.
+Defection may now be sold to us as rational because the model hides almost everything defection damages.
 This broken toy's distortive moral lesson now produces its defection and field collapse in our actual extance.

 It hides the extant field.
 Can someone please explain why that is anything other than an incredibly distortive compression as a one-shot?